34 35th St., Unit 26, Brooklyn, NY, 11232

 - fluency with social media

-- curious about Eyebeam's storied history
+- curiosity about Eyebeam's storied history, and incredible archives

 Studio Interns will work directly with Eyebeam’s Residents and Fellows, whose needs range based on their field of work.
 When applying, please specify your experience in any/all of the following areas: